Four Go houses: Hon'inbō

-The Hon'inbō house (本因家) was easily the strongest school of Go for most of its existence.
+The Hon'inbō house (本因坊家) was easily the strongest school of Go for most of its existence.
 It was established in 1612 and survived until 1940.

 Upon the closure of the school, the title Hon'inbō came to be used for the winner of the Honinbo Tournament, which is now an annual professional Go event in Japan.
 It is run under the titleholder system, meaning that at any given time there is a player who can use the title Hon'inbō.
 It is customary for Japanese players to take a special personal name as Hon'inbō, a unique feature of this title; for example Takagawa Kaku held the title for nine years, and during this time was referred to as Hon'inbō Shukaku.
 Players of other nationalities by custom do not adopt a special name but do use the Hon'inbō title.

 Hon'inbō Shūsai sold his title to the Japan Go Association before retiring in 1936, effectively ending the Hon'inbō line.

 All three of the "Go saints" (or Kisei) came from this school— Dosaku, Shusaku, and Jowa (although Jowa is frequently reviled because of his machinations while trying to become Meijin).
 Most of the holders of the Meijin title (awarded to a player recognised by all as strongest) were also from this house.
 Another prominent member was Hon'inbō Shūsaku (秀策, 1829–1862), who was heir to become head of the school, but died of cholera before officially becoming Hon'inbō.

 Hayashi

 The Hayashi house (林家) was one of the four Go houses of Edo period Japan.
-It was in effect the junior partner in the system of Go schools, never providing a Meijin player.
+It was in effect the junior partner in the system of Go schools, never producing a Meijin player.
 Always an ally of the Honinbo school, for traditional reasons, it didn't survive to the end of the period as truly independent.
 Its headship went to Honinbo Shuei, and when he became also Honinbo head, it was de facto merged into the Honinbos.

 From the second head onwards, the head of the house when playing was known as Hayashi Monnyū.